Borrowing Privileges for Community Users

 A limited number of computers are configured and labeled for community users on a first-come, first-served basis.
 Windows PCs are available to the public on the first floor of the Library near the hallway leading to computer labs and library classrooms.
 Please look for the signage: Guest Computer.

 Visitors will need to set up a guest computer account in order to use the workstations reserved for community library users.
 Come to the Circulation desk, show a government-issued photo ID, and complete an application form, agreeing to follow the rules for use of guest computers.
-You will receive an account code allowing you 60 minutes of guest computer access per day.
+You will receive an account code allowing you two hours of guest computer access per day.

 For quick searches, you can use "library catalog only" PCs on the first, third, and fourth floors of the Library.